nikkorn/mistreevous/README.md

 }
 ```

-### Until
+#### Until
-An until guard will be satisfied as long as its condition evaluates to false.
+An until guard decorator will be satisfied as long as its condition evaluates to false.

 ```
 root {